lantunes/netomaton/README.md

 **A**<sub>*t+1*</sub> = *g*(**A**<sub>*t*</sub>, **S**<sub>*t*</sub>)

-A network may have nodes added or removed at any given timestep, however, this framework will consider that a network has a total fixed number of nodes at all times, and that nodes may become connected or fully disconnected from the network instead.
+A network may have nodes added or removed at any given timestep; however, this framework will consider that a network has a total fixed number of nodes at all times, and that nodes may become connected or fully disconnected from the network instead.